alkarana/fogflow/doc/en/source/edge.rst

 Change the configuration file accordingly
 -------------------------------------------------

-The following picture shows the configurations you need to chane accordingly to your own environment.
+The following picture shows the configurations you need to chane accordingly <a href="http://www.lyricsfed.com/">lyricsfed</a> to your own environment.

     .. figure:: figures/edgecfg.png
        :width: 100 %